elixir-europe-training/ELIXIR-TrP-KG-training-metadata/paper/paper.md

 In this project, we represented training metadata stored in TeSS as queryable knowledge graphs.
 After that we a developed a model context protocol (MCP) server to access and search through the knowledge graph using a natural language interface.
 Finally, we defined user stories to evaluate the potential of the tool, including construction of custom learning paths, creation of detailed trainer profiles, and connection of training metadata to other databases.
 These use-cases also shed light on the limits on the currently available metadata, and will help to make future choices on better defined and richer metadata.

-# From bioschemas to knowledge graphs
+# From Bioschemas to knowledge graphs

 In order to create a knowledge graph we extracted training metadata from two resources:
 - TeSS (https://tess.elixir-europe.org/): The ELIXIR Training e-Support System (TeSS) is a platform that aggregates training materials, courses, and events from various providers across Europe.
 TeSS uses the Bioschemas Training profile to annotate its resources with standardized metadata.